mmelmesary/Insatabug-intern/README.md

  ## Step 2 : Pipeline Job

-**To use the pipeline job, you need to have Jenkins installed and install docker-client to run inside the jenkins.
-You also need to set up your DockerHub credentials in Jenkins**
+**To use the pipeline job, you need to have Jenkins installed and install docker-client plugin to run to run Docker commands inside Jenkins.
+Also You'll need to set up your DockerHub credentials in Jenkins**

 **First** The `jenkins_with_docker` file containes all the instructions to use docker-client with jenkins, so try to build an image from that file and then run a container